The Low-Energy Effective Theory of Axions and ALPs: Conclusions

 \subsubsection{Note added}

 During the final stages of this project another study appeared \cite{Chala:2020wvs}, in which the RG evolution of the ALP Lagrangian is discussed at one-loop order.
-In comparison to this work, our paper additionally presents the one-loop matching conditions at the weak scale, the analytic solutions of the evolution equations and the matching to the chiral Lagrangian.
+After this paper has appeared on arXiv.org, we learned that the two-loop contributions involving the ALP--fermion couplings, which are included in the evolution equations (\ref{RGEs}) via our definitions of the parameters $\tilde c_{VV}$ in (\ref{rela2}), have also been discussed in \cite{Choi:2020rgn}.

 \begin{appendix}